SonGorLick/hikari-x86_64/README.md

 make -j$(nproc) modules_install
 make -j$(nproc) install
 ```
-> Other options is compiling with [LLVM Toolchains](https://www.kernel.org/doc/html/latest/kbuild/llvm.html) with ThinLTO (enabled by default).
+> Other options is compiling with [LLVM Toolchains](https://www.kernel.org/doc/html/latest/kbuild/llvm.html) with ThinLTO (enabled by default in this config, and need `LLVM_IAS=1`).
-> **Note!** Its estimated that it may be longer than the GCC and Binutils.
+> **Note!** Its estimated that it may be longer than the GCC and Binutils,
+> but significally improving performance on specific CPU by using ThinLTO and optimization level 3.
 > ```sh
 > make LLVM=1 LLVM_IAS=1 -j$(nproc)
 > ```
+>
 > ![ThinLTO](https://raw.githubusercontent.com/owl4ce/kurisu-x86_64/kurisu-x86_64/.github/screenshots/2021-06-29-062643_1301x748_scrot.png)
+>
 > ```sh
 > CONFIG_LTO=y
 > CONFIG_LTO_CLANG=y